Brachistochrone-ruled timelike surfaces in Newtonian and relativistic spacetimes: Newtonian toy model: cycloidal brachistochrone rulings

 \end{definition}

-In this terminology, the parameter $s$ labels the \emph{rulings} (each of which is a brachistochrone worldline), whereas $u$ parametrizes the position along each ruling.
-The spatial curves $\Gamma_0$ and $\Gamma_1$ play the role of boundary curves for the worldsheet.
-The construction above shows that, under assumption~\ref{ass:brachistochrone_existence_uniqueness}, such brachistochrone-ruled worldsheets arise naturally from smooth families of endpoint pairs. (see Figure~\ref{fig:schwarzschild_worldsheet}).
+Here $s$ labels the rulings and $u$ parametrizes points along each ruling; $\Gamma_0$ and $\Gamma_1$ are the boundary curves.
+Under Assumption~\ref{ass:brachistochrone_existence_uniqueness}, this yields a smooth brachistochrone-ruled surface from a smooth family of endpoint pairs.

-\begin{remark} In the present Newtonian setting, the brachistochrone worldlines are geodesics of an effective Riemannian metric induced by the travel--time functional~\eqref{eq:brachistochrone_functional}.
-In Section~\ref{sec:relativistic_brachistochrone_ruled} we will generalize Definition~\ref{def:brachistochrone_ruled_newtonian} to the relativistic brachistochrone problem in stationary Lorentzian spacetimes, replacing the effective Riemannian structure by a suitable Finsler (Randers type) metric associated with a chosen time functional. \end{remark}
+\begin{remark} In this Newtonian model, brachistochrone worldlines are geodesics of an effective Riemannian metric induced by~\eqref{eq:brachistochrone_functional}.
+Section~\ref{sec:relativistic_brachistochrone_ruled} extends Definition~\ref{def:brachistochrone_ruled_newtonian} to stationary Lorentzian spacetimes via reduced spatial variational structures (Jacobi/Finsler in special regimes). \end{remark}